The Perfect 3 Day Taipei Itinerary

 Today, there are a limited number of these vendors due to decreased demand and increased animal protection laws.
 However, if you want to try these types of products, you can still find a handful of vendors selling them.

-Accommodations in close proximity to the Huaxi Street Night Market
+🏨 Places to stay close to the Huaxi Street Night Market

 A Creative Cultural Day

-Day two of your three day Taipei itinerary will take you around some of the city's most creative cultural places.
-You'll begin the day at the Huashan 1914 Creative Park.
+Day two of your three-day Taipei itinerary will take you around some of the city's most creative cultural places.
+You will begin the day at the Huashan 1914 Creative Park.
 Here, you can enjoy exciting and unique art installations and pay a visit to the arts and cultural center.

-You'll then visit the Museum of Contemporary Art.
+You can then visit the Museum of Contemporary Art.
 This modern art museum has a collection of artworks from Taiwanese and international artists.
-Having explored the museum, you'll stop at the world-renowned Din Tai Fung restaurant where you can try their famous Xiaolongbao.
+Having explored the museum, your next stop is the world-renowned Din Tai Fung restaurant, where you can try their famous Xiaolongbao.

 The next museum to visit is the Miniatures Museum of Taiwan.
 This museum showcases unique miniature designs, such as miniature houses and palaces, including a small Buckingham Palace.

 You'll finish your day at another night market, the Ningxia Night Market.
 Here you can try some of the best Taiwanese dishes in the city from over 20 street food stalls.
-They have carnival games and shops too for a super fun night out.
+They also have carnival games and shops that you can enjoy for a super fun night out.

 Huashan 1914 Creative Park